adamacosta/lfs/extras/07-media-utils.md

 There is no clear dependency ordering between the various libraries and tools presented here and the programming languages presented in the next section.
 You may need to jump back and forth quite a bit.
 A lot of this is probably not needed if you only intend to build a headless system, but if you wish to use it as a build server and include building of documentation, many documentation generation tools can do quite a bit more if they include support for graphics, even if the graphics cannot be viewed on the same machine.

+There is an additional chicken and egg problem here in that `Cairo` will support `OpenGL` and `X11` if they are present, but can support its own graphics devices without needing an X server.
+You may want to recompile `Cairo` and `Pango` after installing `Xorg` and the `GTK` libraries for `GNOME`, but I present them first. `GraphViz` and `ImageMagick` will also add graphical features if recompiled after `Xorg` and `GTK`.

 ## Fonts and typesetting

 ### FreeType and deps